-One of the most picturesque streets in Edinburgh's Old Town is Victoria Street which often features in my private Edinburgh tours, and is on the Old and New Town tour route.
+One of the most picturesque streets in Edinburgh's Old Town is Victoria Street which often features in my private Edinburgh tours.
 It gives a good example of not only the creative ways in which Edinburgh developed and was built on a rather challenging landscape of hills and valleys, but also shows how the city adapted in the nineteenth century to be more accessible and modern.

 Victoria Street actually starts at the eastern end of the Grassmarket as West Bow, which was the original name of this historic thoroughfare.
 This route was originally the main road into Edinburgh for visitors coming from the north, west or south-west of the city.
 Snaking up the hillside in a zigzag made the road more accessible for horse-drawn vehicles, which wouldn't be able to navigate the much narrower lanes or 'closes' along the Royal Mile.

 The top third of the route emerged onto the Royal Mile at the junction of Castlehill and Lawnmarket today, where the city's Butter Tron stood, a market place trading cheese, butter and other dairy products.

 The buildings along the road give an indication of how the structures in the city stretched upwards as the city colonised the full stretch of the hillside.
 One of these buildings (with a cake shop at street level) is an original sixteenth-century building, in the traditional 'rubble built' style, of individual pieces of stones pieced together like a jigsaw.

 The majority of the buildings along the road have been rebuilt or developed more recently, but look out for the dates 1616 and 1720 above some of the old doorways near the bottom end of the street.